koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_36_the-challenge-of-the-scope.md

-# The challenge of the Scope?
+# Slide 36 of Lecture 1 contains information about The challenge of the Scope?

 # The image in slide 36 of lecture 1 contains the following:
 1. Partnership (top level): Simple two-party relationship: Seller ↔ Buyer